 Smoking, eating late, screen time, alcohol, energy drinks, caffeine can dramatically affect your ability to fall and stay asleep.
 Caffeine can take longer to break down in your system the older you get.
 Stay away from caffeinated or stimulant-based beverages 4-6 hours before expected bedtime.
 Closer to bedtime have food with higher protein content.
 Craving a late night snack?
 Spoon some peanut butter.

 The body is a well-oiled machine.
 Rest it.
 Sleep at around the same time every night.
 Period.
 Late or evening shift work can pose a problem.
-If you have trouble with sleep due to shift work, visit our sleep telemedicine site and find out how our sleep specialist can help you.
+If you have trouble with sleep due to shift work, visit our and find out how our sleep specialist can help you.